Foreign relations of France: Jacques Chirac

 Chrirac's foreign policy featured continuity.
-His most dramatic move was a break with Washington.
+His most prominent move was a break with Washington.
 Along with his friend Vladimir Putin of Russia, Hu Jintao of China, and Gerhard Schröder of Germany, Chirac emerged as a leading voice against the Iraq War of 2003.
-They opposed George W. Bush of the U.S. and Tony Blair of Britain during the organisation and deployment of a "Coalition of the willing" to forcibly remove the government of Iraq controlled by the Ba'ath Party under the dictatorship of Saddam Hussein.
+They opposed George W. Bush (U.S.) and Tony Blair (Britain) during the organisation and deployment of a "Coalition of the willing" to forcibly remove the government of Iraq controlled by the Ba'ath Party under the dictatorship of Saddam Hussein.
 Despite British and American pressure, Chirac threatened to veto a resolution in the UN Security Council that would authorise the use of military force to rid Iraq of alleged weapons of mass destruction.
 He rallied other governments to his position.
 "Iraq today does not represent an immediate threat that justifies an immediate war", Chirac said on 18 March 2003.
 Future Prime Minister Dominique de Villepin acquired much of his popularity for his speech against the war at the United Nations (UN).

 Nicolas Sarkozy

-Shortly after taking office, President Sarkozy began negotiations with Colombian president Álvaro Uribe and the left-wing guerrilla FARC, regarding the release of hostages held by the rebel group, especially Franco-Colombian politician Ingrid Betancourt.
+Shortly after taking office, President Sarkozy began negotiations with Colombian president Álvaro Uribe and the left-wing guerrilla FARC, regarding the release of hostages held by the rebel group, especially Franco-Colombian politician Íngrid Betancourt.
 According to some sources, Sarkozy himself asked for Uribe to release FARC's "chancellor" Rodrigo Granda.